Skip to content

 The impacts of COVID-19 on the camp in Hitsats, Ethiopia

-Dr Natalia Paszkiewicz, a graduate of the CMRB affiliated Master in Refugee Studies, examines the impacts of COVID-19 on the refugee camp in Hitsats, Ethiopia, titled 'Down with Issayas!
+Dr Natalia Paszkiewicz, a graduate of the CMRB affiliated Masters in Refugee Studies, examines the impacts of COVID-19 on the refugee camp in Hitsats, Ethiopia, titled 'Down with Issayas!
 Down with Abiy!' by Nizar Manek and Natalia Paszkiewicz.

 Bordering under the Coronavirus Pandemic